asciiman/bowling1978/README.md

 # bowling1978

+## Background
 Demo ruby on rails app

+I was given this app as a code test assignment for a company I am applying for in Munich.

+The app comes complete with validations and unit tests.
+I had originally tried dividing out the models into Games, Players, Frames, and Throws.
+But since all those objects were heavily dependant on each other, I made the choice to simplify the architecture into simply Games and Throws.
+For the most part this worked much better than the original plan.

+There are several things that would improve this app:
+- Seperate the sensor from the screen
+- Use sockets to push updates to the screen
+- Add player names

+## Assigned instructions

 Write a Ruby on Rails API that takes score of a bowling game.